Weak approximation and the Hilbert property for Campana points: Introduction

 Let $S$ be a finite subset of places of $K$ containing all of the archimedean places.
 Let $\calX$ be a flat proper $\O_S$-model for $X$ and let $\calD$ be the closure of $D$ in $\calX$.
 We denote the set of Campana points of $(\calX,\calD)$ by $(\calX,\calD)(\O_S)$ (Definition \ref{def:CP}).
 This is a subset of $X(K)$, and one can ask whether it is thin.
-If not, we say that $(\calX,\calD)$ satisfies the Campana Hilbert property.
+If not, we say that $(\calX,\calD)$ satisfies the Campana Hilbert property (CHP).

 Recall that a variety $Y$ over $K$ satisfies \emph{weak weak approximation} (WWA) if there exists a finite subset of places $S$ such that $Y(K)$ is dense in $\prod_{v \not\in S}Y\left(K_v\right)$.
 It was shown by Colliot-Th\'el\`ene and Ekedahl that weak weak approximation implies the Hilbert property \cite[Thm.~3.5.7]{SER}.

-Our first result is that the corresponding statement holds for Campana points. \begin{theorem} Let $\left(X,D\right)$ be a Campana orbifold over a number field $K$, let $S$ be a finite subset of places of $K$ containing all archimedean places and let $\left(\calX,\calD\right)$ be an $\calO_S$-model of $\left(X,D\right)$.
-If $\left(\calX,\calD\right)$ satisfies Campana weak weak approximation and $(\calX,\calD)(\O_S)\neq\emptyset$, then it has the Campana Hilbert property. \end{theorem} For the definition of Campana weak weak approximation, see Definition \ref{def:CWWA}.
-With this relation in mind, we devote the rest of the paper to Campana weak weak approximation and the stronger property of Campana weak approximation.
+Campana weak weak approximation (Definition \ref{def:CWWA}(i)), abbreviated to CWWA, is defined by replacing rational points and local points by their Campana analogues.
+Our first result is that the Campana analogue of Colliot-Th\'el\`ene and Ekedahl's result holds, i.e.\ CWWA implies CHP. \begin{theorem} Let $\left(X,D\right)$ be a Campana orbifold over a number field $K$, let $S$ be a finite subset of places of $K$ containing all archimedean places and let $\left(\calX,\calD\right)$ be an $\calO_S$-model of $\left(X,D\right)$.
+If $\left(\calX,\calD\right)$ satisfies Campana weak weak approximation and $(\calX,\calD)(\O_S)\neq\emptyset$, then it has the Campana Hilbert property. \end{theorem} With this relation in mind, we devote the rest of the paper to Campana weak weak approximation and the stronger property of \emph{Campana weak approximation} (Definition \ref{def:CWWA}(ii)).

 We first turn to the case when $X=\P^n_K$ for some number field $K$, $\calA=\{0,\ldots,r\}$ and the $D_i$ are hyperplanes.
 We say that an orbifold $(X,D)$ is log Fano when $-(K_X+D)$ is ample.
 Then the orbifold $(\P^n,D)$ is log Fano precisely when